 However, there are other benefits for individuals and society.
 Firstly, the independence of living away from home is a benefit because it helps the students develop better social skills and improve as a person.
 Many students, for instance, will have to leave their families, live in halls of residence and meet new friends.
 As a result, their maturity and confidence will grow enabling them to live more fulfilling lives.
 Secondly, society will gain from the contribution that the graduates can make to the economy.
 We are living in a very competitive world, so countries, especially developing countries, need educated people in order to compete and prosper.

 To conclude, I believe that although a main aim of university education is to get the best job, there are clearly further benefits.
 If we continue to promote and encourage university attendance, it will lead to a better future for everyone.

 How to use the words in sentences

 As you now know, transition words are used to guide a reader through your writing and to make it more coherent.
 The better your writing coherence, the easier it will be to follow your arguments in your essay.

 Don't Over Use Them!

 One important point though before we go on.
 If you over use transitions they can make your writing look slightly mechanical as very good writers will need to use them less as they will have the ability to cleverly guide someone through their writing without them.

-If you have more sophistication in your writing, you may not want to use them too much or it could affect your style.
+If you have more sophistication in your writing and want to get more than a band 6, you may not want to use them too much or it could affect your style.